 This department store credit card offers new applicants a 20% discount on purchases for a maximum of $100 in savings for the day you’re approved and the following day.
 Other benefits include Macy’s Star Pass discounts and regular coupons in the mail.
 This card has a variable 24.75% APR and no annual fee.

 Non-Store Rewards Cards Can Pay Off Too

 Store credit cards can offer valuable rewards, but so can standard credit cards.
 Here are two cards that frequent shoppers can make the most of.

 The Everyday version of the Blue Cash card offers 3% cash back at U.S. supermarkets on up to $6,000 spent each year, 2% cash back at U.S. department stores and gas stations and 1% cash back on all other purchases, with no annual fee.
-The Preferred version features 6% cash back at U.S. supermarkets on up to $6,000 spent each year, 3% cash back at U.S. department stores and gas stations and the same 1% cash back on all other purchases.
+The Preferred version features 6% cash back at U.S. supermarkets on up to $6,000 spent each year, the 1%, 3% cash back at U.S. department stores and gas stations and the same 1% cash back on all other purchases.
 However, the preferred card has a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee.
 Both cards have 13.24% to 22.24% variable APRs based on creditworthiness.